 - Mediavine and Adthrive are premium-level ad networks.
 They require multiple tens or hundreds of thousands of sessions each month before they’ll accept you.
 I’ve heard great things about both of these companies.

 In any case, if you can’t hire a writer, don’t stress.
 Do it yourself – and know that you’re in good company.
-I do almost all of my own writing, too.

 Further Monetization with Info Products, Courses, and Beyond

 Once you’ve built a solid foundation and have reliable traffic, then you can start thinking about expanding your monetization efforts.
-I really like what the Income School guys recommend, though, about waiting until your traffic is at 30,000 or more monthly views before you stress about building anything.
+I like what the Income School guys recommend, though, about waiting until your traffic is at 30,000 or more monthly views before you stress about building anything.
 Until then, focus on creating and providing amazing content.